 11. Deviant King (Royal Elite)

-Aidan King is your typical prep school rich, the popular main character, and Elsa Quinn is the stereotypical heroine.
+Aidan King is your typical prep school rich, the famous main character, and Elsa Quinn is the stereotypical heroine.
 She’s pretty poor, as seems to be the trope in these books.
 She’s bullied and has a pretty miserable time of it at school.
 Elsa has a best friend who has a hard time protecting her.
 These girls aren’t tortured in the way that the characters from Nero were, but there’s a pretty shitty time of it.

 It’s very manipulative and psychologically abusive, but Aiden is physically violent with her, a problem for many people.
-Then the chemistry between them is nuts.
+Then, the chemistry between them is nuts.
 It’s still a fun story.

 Author: Rina Kent